 11 January 2018 - Boston Celtics 114-103 Philadelphia 76ers

 It's safe to say that each team, despite their rich heritage in the game, have underperformed throughout their respective histories.

-The two teams share just three NBA Championships between them, with all of those victories coming in the 1970s.
-New York edge Washington 2 to 1 with Washington's one title also coming under their previous name, The Washington Bullets, back in 1978.
+The two teams share just three NBA Championships between them - all won throughout the 1970s - with New York edging Washington 2 to 1.
+Washington's one title also came under their previous name, The Washington Bullets.

 While a multitude of changes are expected for both teams in the off-season - particularly the under-performing Knicks who have been tenuously linked with a move for LeBron James - there are still plenty of talented stars for basketball aficionados to get excited about seeing in the flesh.